CEOs and directors face prosecution for workplace safety lapses if they are culpable: Zaqy

 "We are putting managements and boards on notice that the ACOP is coming," he told Parliament in response to a speech by Mr Melvin Yong (Radin Mas).

-The authorities are also reviewing whether to expand the requirement for WSH personnel to more workplaces, he added.
+The authorities are also reviewing whether to expand the requirement for WSH personnel to more workplaces, Mr Zaqy added.

 In his speech, Mr Yong had called for more action to beef up workplace safety in the light of an alarming rise in workplace fatalities and injuries post-Covid-19.